PhilLAL/waltz-docs/docs/developer_guide.md

 The examples of code structure and Device class are below:
 ![mTangoREST.server_JAX-RS_resources](images/mTangoREST.server_JAX-RS_resources.png)

-If you debug Device.java class, you will see
+If you debug Device.java class, you will see that URL maps onto the method via annotation in the class:
 ![mTangoREST.server_device_class_debug](images/mTangoREST.server_device_class_debug.png)

 Deployment should be done by system administrators.
 Below you can see how it was done in ESRF and DESY.